 For people who love the outdoors and appreciate a peaceful, laid-back lifestyle, Central Oregon is an area that offers something for everyone.
-Residents enjoy more than 300 days of sunshine every year, which gives them a chance to make the most of a beautiful landscape that includes towering mountains, serene rivers and lakes, and world-class hiking and biking trails.
-To cap it all off, the climate is desert-like, so you get warm and sunny days that are cooled by crisp, clear nights.
+Residents enjoy more than 160 days of sunshine every year, which gives them a chance to make the most of a beautiful landscape that includes towering mountains, serene rivers and lakes, and world-class hiking and biking trails.
+Even on those overcast days, the climate is desertlike, so the weather is often very favorable with crisp, clear, cool nights.

-Those of us who are local to the area also love the small-town feel of most communities, and the friendly, down-to-earth nature of the people.
-With everything Central Oregon has to offer, it’s no wonder that home buyers from every corner of the country are starting to take notice.
+Locals to the area also love the small-town feel of most communities and the friendly, down-to-earth nature of the people.
+With everything Central Oregon has to offer, it’s no wonder that homebuyers from every corner of the country are starting to take notice.

 Central Oregon is a wonderful place to call home, with lots of small and mid-sized towns, a steady economy, and abundant job opportunities.
 And if you’re in the market for a new home, the region also offers a variety of property settings, from small-town suburbs to quiet and remote country living.
 All you need to do is figure out which area of this gorgeous landscape you want to settle in.

 To help you decide, let’s take a closer look at some of the best areas to find land within Central Oregon.

 In the heart of Central Oregon, Crook County is well known for its incredible natural beauty.
 It’s a relatively rural county with a total population of just over 24,000.
 The largest city is Prineville, with just over 10,000 residents.
 Other small but attractive communities include Powell Butte, Post, and Paulina.